Legacy Center - U-Pick

 Legacy Center -

 Where We Grow

 A major aspect of Growing Places Indy’s work is urban agriculture.
-We currently farm on seven urban micro-farms in Indianapolis, totaling nearly one acre:
+We currently farm on five urban micro-farms in Indianapolis, totaling nearly one acre:

 Farm U-Pick at the Chase Near Eastside Legacy Center

 Starting in 2012, Growing Places Indy became the agricultural programming partner at the Chase Near Eastside Legacy Center.
 In 2014, we launched a 13,000-square-foot U-Pick farm, making this our largest site.
 Anyone can come pick and purchase their own produce on Thursday evenings, 4-7pm, from early June to mid-September, or purchase pre-picked produce at the Farm Stand.
 Visitors can save money, experience the fun of picking their own fresh produce, learn how food is grown and ask a farmer all of their questions about preparing, storing or growing their own food.
 SNAP-EBT (food stamp) benefits are accepted.

 Raised Garden Beds at the Chase Near Eastside Legacy Center